thorsjur/event-planner-itp/eventplanner/fxui/README.md

 ### **Data access**

 The application needs functionality for creating, retrieving, updating and deleting data.
-The [DataAccess interface](./src/main/java/eventplanner/fxui/DataAccess.java) represents data handling for the application, and serves as an interface between the persistence mechanism and the client.
+The [DataAccess interface](./src/main/java/eventplanner/dataaccess/DataAccess.java) represents data handling for the application, and serves as an interface between the persistence mechanism and the client.

+The dataaccess classes are separated from the controller classes.
+This creates a more organized module, and separates the fxui classes from json interactions.
+The dataaccess layer works as a bridge between data handling and the fxui.

 There are implemented two ways for accessing and altering data, a [remote data access](#remote-data-access) point and a [local data access](#local-data-access) point.